DubaiThe Mortgage Helpline International Group

 Do I qualify for a Dubai mortgage?

 To qualify for a mortgage in Dubai, a calculation is used to establish whether you can afford to maintain the mortgage repayments.
-This will automatically happen when you complete the application form, and Mortgage Helpline International won’t charge you for this service.
+Once you have completed our enquiry form, Mortgage Helpline International will be able to assess your suitability for a mortgage.

 How much can I borrow?